 ALSO READ: How to Get Rid of Skin Tags in One Night

-Due to these properties, tea tree oil is a powerful weapon to fight any type of eczema.
+Due to these properties, tea tree oil is a powerful weapon to fight any eczema.

-Topical application of this oil reduces itching and thus help the patient to feel comfortable.
-In eczema the outer protective skin layer damaged due to scratching and the affected area becomes red.
+Topical application of this oil reduces itching and thus helps the patient to feel comfortable.
+Unfortunately, the outer protective skin layer is damaged in eczema due to scratching, and the affected area becomes red.

 The anti-inflammatory ability of tea tree oil soothes the skin and prevents swelling and redness.

 - Take One to two drops of tea tree oil.

 - Mix it with 12 drops of carrier oil (almond or olive oil) to make it dilute.